 Across a couple of years for example, Chelsea brought in fees of €28m and €60m for Ramires and Oscar, neither of whom were nailing down starting places with regularity at the time.
 Although both of these players joined Shanghai SIPG, the club leading the charge in China was, and remains, Guangzhou Evergrande Taobao.
 They signed, amongst others, Jackson Martínez, Ricardo Goulart and Paulinho, who headed to Barcelona before going back to China in deals worth more than €70m.

-Based in the city of Guangzhou, in the Guangdong province, Guangzhou Evergrande is now the dominant force in Chinese football having won the league title in seven successive seasons, only losing out in 2018 as Shanghai SIPG wrestled the crown from them to break their stranglehold on the domestic game.
-The new season, though, will surely see a determined effort by the club to re-establish its pre-eminence and prove itself once more to be China’s top club.
+Based in the city of Guangzhou, in the Guangdong province, Guangzhou Evergrande are now the dominant force in Chinese football having won the league title in seven successive seasons, losing out in 2018 as Shanghai SIPG won before claiming it back a year later.

 The club was formed in 1954 as Guangzhou FC, entering the league structure the following year.
 It was early years for the game in any structured format in China and as the league grew, their initial eighth-place finish meant a position in the second tier.
 Frustratingly, although they won the second division, they were denied promotion as the league went through a restructuring programme.
 They again won the title, though this time financial problems led the club into bankruptcy, and any thoughts of promotion were banished by the fall out.